rochacbruno/ansible-test/README.md

+**WARNING** This is a Work in Progress

 # ansible-test
-ansible.test.case is a testing framework and test runner within ansible tasks, it talks to API using openapispec, to Selenium using pageObjects and CLI using pexpect.
+ansible.test.case is a testing framework and test runner within ansible tasks, it **WILL** taslk to API using openapispec, to Selenium using pageObjects and CLI using pexpect.

 ## Declarative test cases